-Because formal insurance has traditionally not been accessible to low-income consumers, we have developed a number of initiatives to deliver value for money products to these markets, thereby enabling more people to enjoy the very real benefits that appropriate insurance products can deliver.
+Because formal insurance has traditionally not been accessible to low-income consumers, we have developed several initiatives to deliver value for money products to these markets, thereby enabling more people to enjoy the very real benefits that appropriate insurance products can deliver.
 We already insure more than 2,5 million consumers in this segment, but our work is far from done.
-We have set ourselves bold growth targets, and are in the process of extending our range of solutions to include affordable short-term products and savings and credit products for these consumers, in order to meet their needs appropriately.
+We have set ourselves bold growth targets, and are in the process of extending our range of solutions to include affordable short-term insurance products and savings and credit solutions for these consumers, to meet their needs appropriately.

 But we also do good through the way we go about our business.

-We have a unique supplier development programme that supports black entrepreneurs, including a number of former Hollardites who have started their own businesses within the greater Hollard ecosystem.
+We have a unique supplier development programme that supports black entrepreneurs, including several former Hollardites who have started their businesses within the greater Hollard ecosystem.
 The programme provides these entrepreneurs with a medium-term supplier contract and supports them with management advice and finance, as well as exposure to Hollard’s networks.

-Our very own Hollardite CSI volunteers developed a financial literacy programme called Streetwise Finance (SWF), which teaches ordinary consumers the basics of budgeting, saving and borrowing, insurance and retirement planning, using gamification.
-The SWF programme was recently expanded to include an e-learning version.
-This has increased significantly the number of consumers who can be reached click here to learn more about StreetWise Finance.
+Our very own Hollardite CSI volunteers developed a financial literacy programme called StreetWise Finance (SWF), which teaches ordinary consumers the basics of budgeting, saving and borrowing, insurance and retirement planning, using gamification methodology.
+The SWF Programme was recently expanded to include an e-learning version.
+This has significantly increased the number of consumers who can be reached.
+Click here to learn more about StreetWise Finance.

-Then there are initiatives such as Kago Ya Bana and the Harambee Youth Employment Accelerator (“Harambee”), which are large-scale programmes to catalyse positive and sustainable change at a systemic level, and in which we have played a catalytic role
+Then there are also initiatives such as Kago Ya Bana and the Harambee Youth Employment Accelerator (“Harambee”), which are large-scale systemic change programmes to catalyse positive and sustainable change at a systemic level, and in which we have played a catalytic role.

 Kago Ya Bana

-Through Kago Ya Bana (KYB), the flagship early childhood development (ECD) programme of the Hollard Foundation Trust, funded substantially by Hollard, more and more vulnerable children in their foundation years are being provided with care, adequate nutrition, a stimulating environment, and access to quality ECD services that enable them to prepare for formal schooling so that they may ultimately reach their full potential in life.
+Through Kago Ya Bana (KYB), Sotho for “building together for children”, the Hollard Trust’s flagship Early Childhood Development (ECD) programme, funded by Hollard, more and more vulnerable children in their foundation years are being provided with care, adequate nutrition, early learning, and access to quality ECD that enables them to be healthy and ready for formal schooling so that they may ultimately reach their full potential in life.

-The programme was launched in 2007 as a partnership between the Hollard Foundation Trust, the Midvaal local Municipality, the Gauteng Department of Health & Social Development, and later, the Department of Education in the Midvaal Local Municipality.
-It’s a municipal change model, catalysing and driving a system-wide process to enhance and build municipalities’ capacity and processes for delivering ECD services.
-Because of its success, the programme is currently being rolled out in the City of Johannesburg and Lesedi municipalities, with the aim of ultimately being implemented in eight metros.
+The programme was launched in 2007 as a partnership between the Hollard Trust, the Midvaal Municipality, the Gauteng Department of Social Development, and later, the Department of Education in the Midvaal Local Municipality.
+It’s a municipal change model, catalysing and driving a system-wide process to enhance and build municipalities’ capacity and processes for delivering quality ECD.
+Because of its success, the programme is currently being rolled out in the City of Johannesburg and Lesedi municipalities, to ultimately reach more than 50% of children nationally.
 Click here to learn more about how KYB is making a difference.

-Harambee (Swahili for “all pull together”) was developed in response to research conducted by the Development Bank of South Africa which shows that if a young South African keeps a job for at least 12 months, they have an 85% chance of being employed for the rest of their lives.
-In partnership with other role players, we co-founded this youth employment accelerator in 2011 to help connect unemployed matriculants from disadvantaged backgrounds with sustainable employment opportunities.
+Harambee (Swahili for “all pull together”) was developed in response to research conducted by the Development Bank of South Africa which showed that if a young South African kept a job for at least 12 months, they had an 85% chance of being employed for the rest of their lives.
+We co-founded this youth employment accelerator in 2011 to catalyse the connecting of unemployed matriculants from disadvantaged backgrounds with sustainable employment opportunities.

 We continue to employ Harambees and to recruit corporate members to Harambee’s ever-expanding network of employer partners.
-Since it started, Harambee has enabled almost 40 000 young people to secure a better future through full-time, sustainable employment, and has supported more than 350 000 young work seekers in improving their employability.
-Harambee now has partnerships with 358 employers click here to learn more about Harambee.
+Since it started in 2011, Harambee has enabled almost 40 000 young people to secure a better future through full-time, sustainable employment, and has supported more than 350 000 young work seekers in improving their employability.
+Harambee now has partnerships with local government and with 358 employers in more than ten sectors of the economy.
+Click here to learn more about Harambee.

 Through our actions, we can bring about positive systemic change and enable more people to create and secure a better future.